 There is also an expresso bar, a creative activities room, and multipurpose rooms that community groups can use for meetings.

 A hydrotherapy pool could be included in the facility at a later date.
 It is not currently in the scope of the project, but the Greater Hornby Residents Association and Hornby Rotary are coordinating a community fundraising effort so one can be added.

 With the concept design for the Hornby Centre now approved, work can begin on the detailed design.
-The procurement plan will go to the Council's Finance & Performance Committee on 5 November for final approval.
+The procurement plan will go to the Council on 12 November for final approval.

 Construction is due to start by mid-2021.
 It is anticipated the Hornby Centre will open in late 2022.